Irene1c/BrevityLink/README.md

 3. **Shortening URLs:**
     - Enter the long URL you want to shorten into the provided form.
-    - Click on the `Shorten` button to generate a short link.
+    - Click on the `Shorten URL` button to generate a short link.

 4. **Managing Shortened URLs:**
-   - To delete a shortened URL, find the entry in the table and click the "Delete" button.
+   - To delete a shortened URL, find the entry in the table and click the `Delete` button.

 5. **Redirecting:**
     -To redirect, simply visit the shortened URL using the following format: